-All parents soon become aware just how important a child's bedroom is to them.
-Often used to explore with friends, spend time with family members and sleep (obviously), it's important that the design of your kids bedroom represents who they are as a little person.
+All parents soon become aware of how important a child's bedroom is to them.
+The space is often used to explore with friends, spend time with family members and sleep (obviously!).
+That’s why it's important that the design of your kid's bedroom represents who they are as a little person.

-We know how easy it is to get lost in the never-ending world of children's interior design, which is why we decided to reach out to the experts and pick their brains.
+We know how easy it is to get lost in the never-ending world of children's bedroom ideas, which is why we decided to reach out to the experts and pick their brains.
 They’ve provided their insight on the best ways to decorate girls and boys bedrooms of all ages.

-Therefore, we present 25 kids bedroom ideas from 25 interior designers that will inspire all; from first-time parents to interior enthusiasts, boasting a range of fun, practical, cosy and modern designs for you to feast your eyes on.
+Therefore, we present 25 kids bedroom ideas from 25 interior designers that will inspire all; from first-time parents to interior enthusiasts.
+This selection boasts a range of fun, practical, cosy and modern designs for you to take inspiration from.

-Whether you're seeking designs for a nursery, kids bedroom or teens bedroom - you'll find designs for just about anybody...
+Whether you're seeking designs for a nursery, girls bedroom or boys bedroom - you'll find designs for just about anybody...